 People are fascinated by disasters, and one that did not happen made news around the world.
 It was the landing of US Airways flight 1549 in the Hudson River on January 15, 2009.
-The cause of the crash was that short after takeoff, the plane hit a flock of what proved to be Canada Geese that destroyed the engines.
+The cause of the crash was that shortly after takeoff, the plane hit a flock of what proved to be Canada geese that destroyed the engines.
 Remains of bird strikes in the United States are generally sent to the Ornithology Department at the Smithsonian Institution for identification using feathers and DNA sequences.
-These techniques identify the species, but a friend and colleague Dr. Peter Marra from the Smithsonian’s Migratory Bird Center wanted to determine if these birds were local Canada Geese from the New York area or migratory geese spending the winter in the New York region, something these techniques could not determine.
+These techniques identify the species, but a friend and colleague, Dr. Peter Marra from the Smithsonian’s Migratory Bird Center wanted to determine if these birds were local Canada geese from the New York area or migratory geese spending the winter in the New York region, something these techniques could not determine.

 The results were published in the following paper: